 Fifty meters snorkeling transects along the shore were conducted to assess black spot infection prevalence in the fish communities.
 Due to time constraints, lakes Beaver, Montaubois, Tracy and St-Onge were excluded of the transect sampling because of low fish abundance in the fishing samplings or poor water clearness.
 We selected sites that were approximately between 0.5 and 3.0 m deep, not fully covered by macrophytes, not obstructed by docks and preferably with some vegetal, rock or trunk refuges for the fishes.
 The sites were picked and flagged every ten meters at the end-May 2022.
 The transects were performed by two observers at the time covering each a one-meter radius field of view and moving forward at a pace of three minutes by ten meters.
 The fishes coming in the field of view from behind the observer were not counted.
 All the fishes were identified to the lower taxonomic level possible and black spot infection was noted.
 All cyprinids were grouped into the same category since they are more difficult to identify at the species level and usually move faster.

 Following the prevalence transect assessment, we completed the habitat description.
 The percentage of substrate categories (silt, sand, rock, and metric block), the macrophyte coverage, the number of trunks (or large branch), and the mean depth was estimated for each 10-meter segment.
 The mean estimation was then assessed for all variables at the transect-scale.
 Temperature, dissolved oxygen, conductivity and pH were measured at mid-depth at the beginning of every transect with a YSI ProDSS Multi-Parameter Water Quality Meter.
 1 L of unfiltered water was taken at mid-depth in previously acid-washed HDPE bottle for carbon and nutrient content analyses.
 The samples were placed in a dark cooler until brought back to the laboratory where the 1 L samples were separated in previously acid-washed 40 mL vials for total organic carbon (TOC), and 500 mL HDPE bottle for total nitrogen (TN) and total phosphorus (TP).
-TOC samples were placed in a 4°C refrigerator until analyze within the week while TN and TP samples were kept in a -20°C freezer until later processing.
+TOC samples were placed in a 4°C refrigerator and analyzed within the week while TN and TP samples were kept in a -20°C freezer until later processing.
 TOC sample contents were measured on Siervers M5310 C Laboratory Total Organic Carbon Analyzer.
 TN and TP samples were oxidized with persulfate and put to the autoclave the day before analysis (EPA353.2; EPA365.3).
 TN concentrations were measured on a Lachat QuikChem 8500 analyzer (EPA353.2) and TP concentrations were analyzed on a Asoria-Pacific Astoria2 (EPA365.3).

 2.3.
 System description